ju-lewis/Notes/COMP30023 - Computer Systems/Workshops/W4 - Scheduling.md

+## Q1.
+Interrupt-based Mutex
+**1a.** This method provides mutual exclusion as disabling interrupts prevents the OS from triggering context switches to other processes or threads.
+This means that once a process enters its critical region, it will run uninterrupted until it can exit and re-enable  interrupts.

+**1b.** Providing the ability to enable and disable interrupts for user-space programs is a security vulnerability as a single bug in one of the programs can completely stop the OS (until force rebooted).

+## Q2.
+Yield Mutex Context Switching

+If there is a pre-emptive scheduling algorithm (like round-robin) that will attempt to provide all processes with CPU time and many processes waiting to access a single critical region, the scheduler will select processes to run just for them to check the lock and return to the ready queue.
+This leads to unnecessary switching and 'polling' the ready processes until the critical region is free.

+## Q3.
+Priority Inversion with Non-Priority Algorithms

+No, priority inversion is not possible with round-robin scheduling as there is no low-priority process that is starved of CPU time.
+The process in the critical region will eventually be given enough CPU time to exit the critical region and allow the waiting process(es) to enter the region.

 ## Q5.
 Batch Job Scheduling
 5 batch jobs arrive at the same time - (A,B,C,D,E) They have estimated running times  - (10, 6, 2, 4, 8) in minutes